The Boys with the Golden Stars: Analysis

+Tale type

+The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".
+Despite being classified as type 707, the narrative differs in its intermediate part: the twin children are buried and go through a cycle of incarnations, from trees (firs, walnut trees, apple trees, etc.), to objects, to animals (lambs, rams or birds) to human children again.

+Folklorist Corneliu Barbulescu studied the Romanian variants of tale type 707 and discerned two narratives: one that matches the international tale type (youngest of three sisters gives birth to three children who are cast in water; siblings go on quest for marvellous objects), which only registers 18 variants in Romania, and another with 44 texts, involving twin children being buried and undergoing a cycle of reincarnations.
+Barbulescu termed the second cycle, unlisted in the international index, as type 707C*, Însiră-te mărgăritar, after a tale published by Petre Ispirescu.
+In this cycle, the king marries a woman that promises wonder children, but they are buried in the garden; from their graves, two trees with golden leaves or golden fruits sprout which bend down respectfully for the king; the trees are made into beds which talk at night, are burned; two sparks escape and are eaten by a goat, which gives birth to two golden-fleeced lambs that are killed; its entrails are washed in the river, but wash away and are carried away by the river to a willow tree, where the twins regain human form; they later are found by a shepherd, go to their father's court and tell the whole story.

+Motifs

 The birth of the wonder-children

-The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".

 Most versions of The Boys With Golden Stars begin with the birth of male twins, but very rarely there are fraternal twins, a boy and a girl.
 When they transform into human babies again, the siblings grow up at an impossibly fast rate and hide their supernatural trait under a hood or a cap.
 Soon after, they show up in their father's court or house to reveal the truth through a riddle or through a ballad.

 The motif of a woman's babies, born with wonderful attributes after she claimed she could bear such children, but stolen from her, is a common fairy tale motif; see "The Dancing Water, the Singing Apple, and the Speaking Bird", "The Tale of Tsar Saltan", "The Three Little Birds", "The Wicked Sisters", "Ancilotto, King of Provino", and "Princess Belle-Etoile".
 Some of these variants feature an evil stepmother.